sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not. if the condition is true then return not valid and go to step 9. else go to step 4.

-step 4: Inside function Convert lowercase and remove the special characters using replace() method.
+step 4: Convert lowercase and remove the special characters using replace() method and store the word in variable.

 step 5: Get the length of the string and stored it in a length variable.